jmancoder/Python-Battleship-Console/README.md

 # Python Console Battleship
 A simple implementation of battleship that runs in the Python console.
-I created this as an academic project, but any feedback is welcomed.
+I created this as an academic project, but any feedback is welcome.

 ## Requirements:
 Python 3.0 or later must be installed to run this program.